In 1963 Yale Psychologist Stanley Milgram paid volunteers $4 to “teach” another volunteer, called the “learner” new vocabulary words.

 The intent of the study was to understand how such atrocious crimes could be carried out by generally ordinary people during the Nazi period.
 After the results of the study were published, attention diverted from the disconcerting outcome of the findings and on to the ethical treatment of study participants.
 Many participants claimed to have suffered significant psychological damage both during and after the study.

-While the approach and findings that Milgram provided the behavioral science community continue to be debated, one clear outcome emerged from the experiments: a reform in the ethical treatment of test subjects was needed.
+While the services and findings that Milgram provided the behavioral science community continue to be debated, one clear outcome emerged from the experiments: a reform in the ethical treatment of test subjects was needed.
 Researchers conducting University sponsored research now have to go through an Institutional Review Board (IRB) which vets the methods and approves or rejects the research.

 What’s more, in the years since the Milgram studies it’s become necessary in academia to provide participants with what’s called an informed consent.
 This document is intended to let participants know the general topic of the study, that they can stop at any time, regardless of what the experiment demands.